Wireless Technology Enables Healthcare Providers to Deliver Care

-The wireless service is available in the following facilities: University Medical Center at Brackenridge, Dell Children’s Medical Center of Central Texas, Seton Medical Center Austin, Seton Northwest Hospital, Seton Southwest Hospital, Seton Edgar B. Davis Hospital and Seton Highland Lakes Hospital.
-Seton Medical Center Williamson, scheduled to open in early 2008, will also offer free Internet access.
+The wireless service is available in the following facilities: University Medical Center at Brackenridge, Dell Children’s Medical Center of Central Texas, Seton Medical Center Austin, Seton Northwest Hospital, Seton Southwest Hospital, Seton Edgar B. Davis Hospital, Seton Highland Lakes Hospital and Seton Medical Center Williamson.
 As any of our patients will tell you, wireless is more than a buzz word at the Seton Family of Hospitals.

 Wireless in Action

 The most direct benefit of a wireless healthcare environment is increased staff mobility and patient interaction.
 Wireless technology enables healthcare providers to perform bedside documentation—which means less time spent at the nursing station—and more time in direct contact with patients and their families.

 Wireless technology also enables healthcare providers to better respond to crisis situations.
 For example, Seton harnessed the mobility and scalability of its wireless technology by constructing an efficient wireless triage under the helipad at University Medical Center Brackenridge, the region’s only Level I Trauma Center.

 Patients, friends and guests can connect to Seton Family Access by following these steps:

 - Start your laptop, PDA or wireless device (equipped with a wireless network card) and verify that it is connected to the wireless network Seton Family Access.

 - If necessary, create a wireless profile using the following settings:

 - Network Name (SSID) – Seton Family Access